h2non/pook/README.rst

 -  Full regular expressions capable mock expectations matching.
 -  HTTP client agnostic via adapters (works with most popular HTTP packages).
 -  Supports JSON Schema body matching.
+-  Configurable volatile, persistent or TTL limited mocks.
 -  Works with any testing framework or engine (unittest, pytest, nosetests...).
 -  Usable in both runtime and testing environments.
 -  Can be used as decorator and/or via context managers.
--  Real networking mode with optional traffic filtering.
+-  Real networking mode with optional custom traffic filtering.
--  Map/filter mocks easy for generic or custom mock expectations.
+-  Map/filter mocks easily for generic or custom mock expectations.
--  First-class JSON/XML body expectations and responses.
+-  First-class JSON/XML body matching support and response expectations.
 -  Simulated error exceptions.
 -  Network delay simulation (only available in ``aiohttp``).
 -  Pluggable and hackable API.
--  Does not support WebSocket traffic mocking.
+-  Does not support WebSocket.
 -  Works with Python +2.7 and +3.0 (including PyPy).
--  Just one dependency = JSONSchema validator.
+-  Dependency-less (just 2 small dependencies for JSONSchema and XML comparison helpers)

 Supported HTTP clients